k1r0s/kaop/README.md

       //some stuff
       //
       // ...
-  }, "@jsonStringify"]
+  }, "jsonStringify"]
 })
 ```
-Note that in the previous sample there is a `serialize` method that has `@jsonStringify` decorator (placed at the end of the declaration, so it will be executed AFTER method execution)...
+Note that in the previous sample there is a `serialize` method that has `jsonStringify` decorator (placed at the end of the declaration, so it will be executed AFTER method execution)...

 > NOTE! decorators could be placed at the beginning or at the end.
 This is optional because you always can use hooks in decorator declaration.
 A method can be decorated multiple times and decorators can support multiple hooks within.
 Anyway you can place decorators at some possition to be more dynamic when declare new classes.
 So the following code does this: